ConfusedVorlon/SwifterEnum/README.md

             videographer: "Videographer"
             handcam: "Handheld Camera"

+## Generator Usage

+SwifterEnum provides a Rails generator to easily create new enum classes.
+To generate an enum, use the following command:

+    rails g swifter_enum:enum [EnumName]

+Replace `[EnumName]` with the desired name for your enum.
+This will create a new enum file in the `app/models` directory.

+For example, to create a `CameraEnum`, run:

+    rails g swifter_enum:enum Camera

+This command will generate a file `app/models/swifter_enum/camera_enum.rb` with the following structure:

+    class CameraEnum < SwifterEnum::Base
+      def self.values
+        # Insert your values here. e.g. { foo: 1, bar: 2 }.freeze
+        { }.freeze
+      end
+    end

+After generating your enum, you can add your specific enum values and use it in your ActiveRecord models.

 ### Raw Value Escape Hatch

 This is useful for cases like an administrate dashboard.
 Simply use the [name]_raw method